UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 Examples of some common packages that we'll be using throughout these training modules include the following:

 + tidyverse: A collection of open source R packages that share an underlying design philosophy, grammar, and data structures of tidy data.
 For more information on the tidyverse package, see its associated [CRAN webpage](https://cran.r-project.org/web/packages/tidyverse/index.html), primary [webpage](https://www.tidyverse.org/packages/), and peer-reviewed [article released in 2018](https://onlinelibrary.wiley.com/doi/10.1002/sdr.1600).
-+ ggplot2: A system for declaratively creating graphics.
++ ggplot2: A system, within the tidyverse collection, for declaratively creating graphics.
 Users provide data they would like to plot, and then control how ggplot2 should map variables to aesthetics and define which graphical primitives to use; ggplot2 then drafts the corresponding visualizations.
 For more information on the ggplot2 package, see its associated [CRAN webpage](https://cran.r-project.org/web/packages/ggplot2/index.html) and [R Documentation](https://www.rdocumentation.org/packages/ggplot2/versions/3.3.5).

 More information on these packages, as well as many others, is included throughout the training modules.